blockprotocol/blockprotocol/site/README.md

 - Request Params

+  - `author`: an optional text query to search for blocks with a matching author.
+  - `license`: an optional text query to search for blocks with a matching license.
+Note: The license name needs to be matching.
+  - `name`: an optional text query to search for blocks with a matching name.
   - `q`: an optional text query to search for blocks with a matching name or author.
-If not provided, all blocks are returned.
   - `json`: an optional JSON object that filters blocks by schema validity.
 Preferably URL encoded.

+If all of the optional params above are **not** provided, the result will contain all of the blocks.

 - Request Response:
   - `results`: the results of the search: an array of block metadata JSON files